 - Squamous cell carcinoma, especially around the anus

 Treatment should take account of the phase in which the process is observed.
 In the initial stages, corticosteroid preparations are useful.
-During acute flare ups with draining pus incisions are made to ensure all of the pus is removed and the patient is given antibiotics.
+During acute flare ups with draining pus incisions are made to ensure all of the pus is removed and the patient is given antibiotics, Rifampin together with clindamycin have worked well.
 You cannot removed the infected skin during these flare ups because you will not be able to suture the cut edges together in this infected environment.
 Vitamin A related medications like Accutane commonly used to treat acne have been prescribed but large cases series suggest that less than 25% of hidredenitis patients respond to such treatment.